intfrr/Towers/README.md

  - New medium range radar tracker
  - Descriptions for arms and trackers

+##### 7 May 2013

+ - Added Vector2D class to handle position and movement of things
+ - Create Light MG arms which fires in bursts and leads targets

 ### TODO

  - Flesh out tech tree with a few more trackers and weapons